 Not only are these courses affordable, but having this skill will help you to save money in the long run.
 Barista courses range in price from $100 - $300.
 You will pay around $120 if you take an introductory class and then a little more if you decided to take an advanced class.
 Plus, most places offer discounts or deals, so you may even be able to pay less than the standard price.

+The cost of a standard course is equal to around 24 lattes!
 So by brewing your own coffee at home, you’ll make back the money that you invested in no time.

-With a Barista course, you will gain indispensable skills which can help get you ahead in the job market.
+With barista courses in Sydney, you will gain indispensable skills which can help get you ahead in the job market.
 It can be a great way to break into the industry if you don’t have any prior experience.
-You could work as a Barista in an independent coffee shop or even a larger chain, as the latter are always recruiting.
+You could work as a barista in an independent coffee shop or even a larger chain, as the latter are always recruiting.

 How many times have you had to leave home early to get a coffee before work?
 Or had to wait in an endless line for your latte?
 Or even had to get to your favourite coffee shop when you would have rather stayed in your pyjamas?
-Well, take a Barista class and you won’t have to deal with any of that again.
+Well, take a barista class and you won’t have to deal with any of that again.

 It's also useful for entertaining guests.
 You can always invite your friends over to your place to grab a coffee if yours rivals the local cafe.
-Plus, you can invest in the fancy machine that you’ve had your eye on, since you now know to use it.
+Plus, you can invest in the fancy machine that you’ve had your eye on since you now know to use it.
 Practice makes perfect, so you might as well improve your new skills with a good machine and good company.